Rotation Schedules

 • PGY 1

-• Immersion block: provides the opportunity to acclimate to clinic operations and build relationships with their colleagues
+• Immersion block: provides the opportunity to acclimate to clinic operations and build relationships with their colleagues during the first month of intern year

 • PGY 2